MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: Related Works

 In the realm of Software-Defined Networking (SDN) multicasting, several survey papers have made significant contributions to the understanding of this technology. \cite{nunes2014survey} provides a comprehensive overview of SDN and its applications, including multicast, offering valuable insights into the historical context and future directions of SDN technology.
 Furthermore, \cite{gu2015survey} and \cite{alsaeed2018multicasting} conduct in-depth surveys specifically focused on SDN multicasting, providing comprehensive insights into the state of the field and its advancements.

 The interference metric introduced in this paper can be likened to the \emph{Minimum $k$-Union Problem} \cite{chlamtavc2017minimizing} or the \emph{Minimum Neighborhood Problem} \cite{kabra2018parameterized}.
 These problems, while intuitive and natural, have indeed received relatively limited attention in the existing literature.
-To date, there have been only a few known communication-related problems closely related to the aforementioned two problems, with one notable exception being the \emph{Minimum Color-Path Problem} as explored by one of the authors in the earlier work \cite{yuan2005minimum}, mentioned in \cite{kumar2019computing}.
-This scarcity of natural communication-related problems in this context highlights the unique and challenging nature of the interference metric problem, and it underscores the need for more research in this domain.

-The \emph{Minimal Exposure Path} problem \cite{veltri2003minimal} and \emph{Secluded Steiner Tree} problem \cite{chechik2017secluded} are indeed closely related to the problem addressed in this paper.
-However, despite various heuristic approaches and partial computational complexity and combinatorial algorithms developed for these problems, the theoretical understanding of them remains rather limited.
+The \emph{Secluded Steiner Tree} problem \cite{chechik2013secluded}\cite{fomin2017parameterized} is indeed closely related to the problem addressed in this paper.
+The secluded Steiner tree connects a given set of terminals in a graph, such that the exposure (number of closed neighborhood) of the tree is minimized.
+However, in this paper, we consider the edge weight cost of the multicast tree, instead of the vertex cost in for the weighted version in \cite{chechik2013secluded}\cite{fomin2017parameterized}.
+Moreover, the unweighted secluded Steiner tree in \cite{chechik2013secluded} can be considered a minimum submodular Steiner tree as described in \cite{goel2009approximability}, since the closed neighborhood is proven to be monotone submodular in this paper.

 As of now, \cite{mirjalily2021interference} stands among the few papers that have successfully integrated interference metrics into the multicast tree within SDN-enabled wireless mesh networks, based on integer linear programming approaches.
 Our paper adopts the same interference metric.
 However, it's important to note that our paper does not delve into multicast link scheduling issues, as explored in \cite{mirjalily2021interference}, to create a more versatile and comprehensive application.
 Since more advanced techniques are capable of managing simultaneous transmission collisions, which could further enhance the performance and applicability of multicast communication in complex network scenarios.
 What makes our paper particularly noteworthy is that, for the first time, it offers a more detailed exploration of the underlying combinatorial properties and presents a more rigorous algorithm with performance guarantees.
-This contribution represents a significant step forward in the field, as it provides a clearer and more comprehensive understanding of these problems and offers solutions with proven performance characteristics.